 Individuals often bravely enter therapy to work towards addressing an emergent concern or solving a problem.
-Yet others enter therapy for self-improvement, self-care, extra support or the desire for a safe, non-judgemental and affirming space.
+Yet others enter therapy for self-improvement, self-care, extra support or the desire for a safe, non-judgmental and affirming space.
 Therapy serves as a crucial basis for self-reflection, exploration, healing and growth.
 In our work together whether individually, with partners or group settings, we collaborate in moving towards meeting treatment goals and effectuating positive change.
-This includes treatment goals of feeling happier, sleeping better, overcoming an addiction, improving communication and more expansive engagement in positive self-growth, etc. I specialize in comprehensive therapies for spectrum concerns such as personality, mood, feeding, psychotic, trauma and executive function oriented differences.
+This includes treatment goals of feeling happier, sleeping better, overcoming an addiction, improving communication and more expansive engagement in positive self-growth, etc. I specialize in comprehensive therapies for spectrum concerns such as personality, mood, feeding, psychotic, trauma and executive function-oriented differences.
 I enjoy working collaboratively in these areas of specialization and beyond.

 High Conflict Marriage, Intimate and Family Concerns

 In marital dissolution, de/partnering and in enmeshed, triangulated and/or codependent family systems, a higher degree of conflict is often present.
 Such situations and family systems can be rightly stressful, tense and present a moderate to high level of conflict.
 Some conflict is healthy, natural and inevitable and yet some conflict can quickly become counter to positive health and productivity.
-Higher conflict situations can be distressing for all involved, but particularly for children and adolescents which often internalize this conflict.
+Higher conflict situations can be distressing for all involved, but particularly for children and adolescents who often internalize this conflict.
 This internalized conflict can lead to or worsen problem behaviors in school and home and in relationship interactions.

-Developmental Behavioral Evaluations and Assessments
+Developmental-Behavioral Evaluations and Assessments

-I specialize in child, teen, adolescent and adult development, particularly concerning executive functioning differences such as ADD/ADHD.
+I specialize in child, teen, adolescent and adult development, particularly concerning executive functioning differences such as ASD and ADD/ADHD.
 I have written a number of publications in this space including The Field Guide to ADHD.
-I specialize in assessment and advisory of concerns relating to ADHD/ADD, learning, adjustment, regulatory and delayed development of children, teens, adolescent and adults.
+I specialize in the assessment and advisory of concerns relating to ADHD/ADD, learning, adjustment, regulatory and delayed development of children, teens, adolescents and adults.
 I seek to facilitate socioculturally competent evaluation, assessment and treatment approaches.
 This includes sensitive, careful and pointed consideration of sociocultural, economic, political, linguistic, gender, identity, sex, ethno-racial, religious/spiritual, etc phenomena in the evaluation and treatment processes.